Jump to:

 Adult Growth Hormone Deficiency (AGHD)

-• Addition of cases of childhood-onset GHD persisting into adult life gives an overall prevalence of between 2 and 3 per 10,000 population.7
+• Addition of cases of childhood-onset GHD persisting into adult life gives an overall prevalence of between 2 and 3 per 10,000 population.

-• Associated with pituitary dysfunction after traumatic brain injury (TBI)8
+• Associated with pituitary dysfunction after traumatic brain injury (TBI)2,9

 • Risk increases with age, malnutrition states, chronic inflammatory diseases, and renal and liver disease.9,10

-• 2x increase in cardiovascular-related mortality (reduced left ventricular ejection fraction, stroke volume, and atherogenic lipid profile).9–11
+• 2x increase in cardiovascular-related mortality (reduced left ventricular wall mass, cardiac output, and atherogenic lipid profile).8

 • Can predict future diabetes mellitus type 2, metabolic syndrome, cardiovascular events, mobility limitations, and mortality.

-• Risk factors: stress, poor sleep hygiene, history of TBI, Bisphenol A (BPA) plastic exposure
+• Risk factors: stress, poor sleep hygiene, history of TBI, Bisphenol A (BPA) plastic exposure, chronic opioid use13

-• Risk factors: Iodine deficiency, overtraining, genetics (autoimmune disorder)4
+• Risk factors: Iodine deficiency, overtraining, genetics autoimmune disorder), neck radiation4

-• Risk factors: genetics (autoimmune disorder), changes in iodine intake4
+• Risk factors: genetics (autoimmune disorder), changes in iodine intake

-• No U.S. population-based studies reporting the prevalence of aldosteronoma, hypercortisolism, AI, or adrenal mass.22
+• No U.S. population-based studies reporting the prevalence of aldosteronoma, hypercortisolism, AI, or adrenal mass.18

 • Risk factors: stress, poor sleep hygiene, chronic disease, excessive glucocorticoids